davide-marino00/PBI_DOCS/refac.md

 			    IF(RELATED(lkp_Unit[BillableDep]) <> 0, 1, 0)
 			)
 ```
 - **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column called `BillableDep`.
-Let's break down what it does in simple business terms:
+Here's a breakdown of what it does in simple business terms:

-1. **Purpose**: The calculated column `BillableDep` is designed to determine whether a certain unit (likely a project, task, or resource) is considered "billable" based on a related table called `lkp_Unit`.

-2. **Logic**:
-   - The expression first checks if the `BillableDep` value from the `lkp_Unit` table is blank (i.e., there is no associated value).
+1. **Check for Related Data**: The code first checks if there is a related value in the `BillableDep` column from the `lkp_Unit` table.
+This is done using the `RELATED` function, which retrieves a value from a related table based on the current row context.

+2. **Handle Blank Values**:
-   - If it is blank, the calculated column will return a value of **1**.
-This indicates that if there is no specific billable dependency defined, the unit is treated as billable by default.
+   - If the `BillableDep` value from the related table is blank (meaning there is no corresponding entry), the formula returns `1`.
+This indicates that, in the absence of a specific billable dependency, the default assumption is that it is billable.

+3. **Check for Non-Zero Values**:
-   - If the `BillableDep` value is not blank, the expression then checks if this value is not equal to **0**.
+   - If the `BillableDep` value is not blank, the formula then checks if this value is not equal to zero.
-     - If the `BillableDep` is not zero, it returns **1**, indicating that the unit is billable.
+   - If it is not zero, the formula again returns `1`, indicating that there is a billable dependency present.
-     - If the `BillableDep` is zero, it returns **0**, indicating that the unit is not billable.
+   - If the `BillableDep` value is zero, the formula returns `0`, indicating that there is no billable dependency.

-3. **Outcome**:
-   - The final result of this calculated column will be either **1** (billable) or **0** (not billable) based on the conditions checked.
-   - Essentially, this column helps in identifying which units can be billed for services or work, based on their relationship to the `lkp_Unit` table.

-In summary, the `BillableDep` column helps to classify units as billable or not, based on whether they have a defined billable dependency and whether that dependency is non-zero.
+### Summary:
+In summary, this DAX expression effectively categorizes each row based on the presence and value of a related billable dependency.
+It assigns a value of `1` if there is either no related billable dependency or if there is a non-zero billable dependency, and it assigns a value of `0` if there is a related billable dependency that is zero.
+This helps in identifying which entries are considered billable based on their dependencies.

 **`BillablePrj`** (`string`)